iatechristmas/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+- closure makes it possible for a function to have private variables.
+The variable is not accessible outside of the function due to scope

 2. Study the following code, then answer the questions below.

 ```js